-This is exceedingly rare, as most people simply choose to ignore, suppress, or act on such desires surreptitiously, rather than being honestly completely fulfilled with their
+This is exceedingly rare, I think, because most people simply choose to ignore, suppress, or act on such desires surreptitiously, rather than being actually completely fulfilled with their

 monotonous monogamous lifestyle.
-If more monogamous people were honest, starting with themselves, with what they wanted, then more people would at least try some form of non-monogamy.
+If more monogamous people were honest with what they wanted, then more people would at least try some form of non-monogamy.
 Many would try swing clubs, partner swapping, or perhaps allow for business-trip exceptions or something like that.
-In the rare cases where both partners really feel no desire to explore other relationships, whether a shallow sexual relationship to a deep friendship with some physical intimacy (but not necessarily sex), then those people certainly do not need rules or agreements not to have other partners; they simply don’t want any other partners, and so they achieve what I call monogamy by accident, not by design.
+In the rare cases where both partners really feel no desire to explore other relationships, whether such a relationship might be a purely sexual relationship to a deep friendship with some physical intimacy (but not necessarily sex), then those people certainly do not need rules or agreements not to have other partners; they simply don’t want any other partners, and so they achieve what I call monogamy by accident, not by design.

 - Presence of social pressures, leading to monogamy being the default relationship structure.